laravel/docs/quickstart-intermediate.md

 <a name="eloquent-relationships"></a>
 ### Eloquent Relationships

 Now that our models are defined, we need to link them.
-For example, our `User` can have many `Task` instances, while a `Task` is assigned to one `User`.
+For example, our `User` can have many `Task` instances, while a `Task` is assigned to a single `User`.
 Defining a relationship will allow us to fluently walk through our relations like so:

 	$user = App\User::find(1);